M0ck3d/Frida-Challenges/README.md

-# Vulnerable WebViews Project
+# Frida Challenges App

 ## Overview

-The Vulnerable WebViews Project is an educational initiative aimed at raising awareness about security vulnerabilities associated with the usage of WebViews in mobile applications.
-WebViews are commonly used to embed web content within native mobile apps, providing a seamless way to integrate web-based functionality.
-However, improper implementation and configuration of WebViews can lead to significant security risks.
+The Frida Challenges App is a hands-on learning platform designed to help developers, security researchers, and enthusiasts enhance their understanding of application security using the Frida dynamic instrumentation toolkit.
+Frida is a powerful tool for dynamic analysis and manipulation of software, providing insights into runtime behavior and enabling various security assessments.

-This project provides a collection of sample mobile applications with intentionally introduced vulnerabilities in their WebViews.
-By studying these vulnerabilities, developers, security enthusiasts, and researchers can better understand the potential risks and learn how to secure their apps effectively.
+This repository contains a collection of challenges that progressively introduce you to different use cases and techniques for using Frida to analyze and manipulate the behavior of mobile applications.